AkshitaPawar/AkshitaPawar/README.md

 Hey, I’m AkshitaPawar.
-I have learned some languages like C++ , Python and a bit of Kotlin and  I’m currently learning Java .
-I’m interested in data science and learning new computer languages.
+A computer science student,I have learned some languages like C++ , Python, Java and a bit of Kotlin .
+I am a data science ethusiast and a blogger too.